FAQ

 No. This is educational information based on extensive research and firsthand experience with California construction financing.
 Always consult with a licensed mortgage professional before making financial decisions.

-Construction financing varies dramatically by state — loan limits, regulations, lender availability, permit timelines, and programs are all state-specific.
+Home project financing varies dramatically by state — loan limits, regulations, lender availability, permit timelines, HELOC caps, state-specific programs like CalHFA and PACE, and rural eligibility rules are all state-specific.
 Our knowledge base is deeply California-focused with county-level detail.
 We'll expand to other states once the model is proven.

 Have a question not covered here?